chanzuckerberg/cellxgene/dev_docs/developer_guidelines.md

 Run smoke tests locally
 1. cellxgene should be built and installed
-2. run `npm run --prefix client/ smoke-test` from cellxgene directory
+2. Run `npm run --prefix client/ smoke-test` from cellxgene directory

 Run tests interactively
 1. cellxgene should be installed